cloudmesh-community/hid-sp18-417/project-code/API/flask/readme.md

 ACKNOWLEDGEMENT:

-For this useful repo by Scott S Lowe.
+Found this useful repo by Scott S Lowe on Flask-python api deployment to kubectl cluster.
 It helped me understand the delpoyment structure better.
 ```
 https://github.com/scottslowe/flask-web-svc
 ```